top of page

 Impacts in BC

 Jellyfish sightings in local lakes date back to 2001.
 In 2020 Harbour Spiel published an article about the discovery and study of hydromedusae, freshwater jellyfish in BC.
-A subsequent article by Stephan Labbé appeared in the June 14, 2022 edition of Coast Reporter.
+A subsequent article by Stephan Labbé appeared in the June 14, 2022 edition of Coast Reporter and since then many other reports have come to light.

-At that time we took great interest in these articles because we were frequently seeing these jellyfish in Hotel Lake during the summer months.
-This motivated us to contact Dr. Florian Lüskow at UBC after which we published a webpage about Jellyfish at: hotelakeadvisory.com.
-Over time Dr Lüskow outlined a research study of freshwater jellyfish that would require the help of local volunteers and happily six volunteers came forward to assist in the summer of 2023.
+In 2022 we took great interest in these articles because we were frequently seeing these jellyfish in Hotel Lake during the summer months.
+This motivated us to contact Dr. Florian Lüskow at UBC for information so that we could publish a webpage about Jellyfish at: hotelakeadvisory.com.
+Over time Dr Lüskow outlined a research study of freshwater jellyfish that would require the help of local volunteers and happily six local Hotel Lake volunteers came forward to assist in the summer of 2023.

 This project began with Dr. Lüskow and Professor Pakhomov visiting Hotel Lake to provide training to the 6 volunteers.
-The project involves 17 sorties out onto the lake to collect data and samples; these sorties dubbed “Stations” take place every 4 days.
-At each station volunteers conduct a number of measurements and sample-taking and associated processing for later analysis.
+The 2023 project involved 17 sorties out onto the lake to collect data and samples; these sorties dubbed “Stations” took place every 4 days.
+At each station volunteers conducted a number of measurements and sample-taking and associated processing for later analysis.

-The last station, Station 17, was done on September 7, 2023.
+The last station in 2023, Station 17, was done on September 7.
 The next day, Dr. Lüskow, Professor Pakhomov and other scientists from UBC visited Hotel Lake to wrap-up and to administrate final testing.
-Sensing considerable local interest in jellyfish, Dr. Lüskow agreed to speak on the subject: “Freshwater Jellyfish in British Columbia & Beyond – knowledge gaps and current progress.”
-This presentation will take place on September 9, 2023 at Sarah Wray Hall in Garden Bay at 2:00pm.
+In addition, Dr. Lüskow agreed to speak publically on the subject; his presentation entitled: “Freshwater Jellyfish in British Columbia & Beyond – knowledge gaps and current progress” took place on September 9, 2023 at Sarah Wray Hall in Garden Bay at 2:00pm.

-The preparation of water for use in pressurized or squeeze bottles, during sampling, can be done on Station or prior to departure as the photo (below) shows.
+The following will give our readers an idea of the Station work and protocols: The preparation of water for use in pressurized or squeeze bottles, during sampling, can be done on station or prior to departure as the photo (below) shows.
 Water is obtained from the lake and filtered into the two bottles through the 125um sieve.

 IMG_1876.JPG